 Solar-powered: Some shades have the option of solar power.
 In this case, make sure your window opening has access to at least 6-8 hours of direct sunlight per day.
 Most solar panels trickle charge the shades and are only designed to allow for one open and close per day.
 This is a great option if you don’t operate your shades that often.

-In all, the best way to power your motorized shades depends on your needs.
+All in all, the best way to power your motorized outdoor shades depends on your needs.
 The most common option is battery power, in which case we recommend using rechargeable batteries.
 Take a look at Graber’s latest rechargeable battery pack for their Virtual Cord shades for a simple and versatile solution.
 If you are doing a major renovation or constructing a home, hard-wiring is an ideal way to go (but of course not always practical).